pasindu94/maka-cli/README.md

 This will automatically load your config/development/env.sh and config/development/settings.json files.

-### Run the Application with a Different Envmakament
+### Run the Application with a Different Environment
 ```sh
 $ maka run --env=staging
 ```